Raniac/neuroimaging_with_python/README.md

 - Change the **FILENAME** and the **self.X** attribute in the instance of **Data** class in **main.py** to use different datasets, or even concatenate ones;
 - Change the model class to instantiate to use different model.

+## Updates on 2019.01.15

+### What's new

+- Used fancy indexing to select data;
+- Output indices as list for reuse.

 ## Updates on 2018.12.13

 ### What's new